 data that specify the measured capacitor voltage.

 Click New Experiment to create an estimation experiment that contains the measured data.
-A
+A variable

 The experiment editor contains sections to specify measured output data and sections to optionally specify experiment initial states and parameters.